Vertech Academy LogoVERTECH

 Learning curveMediumLowHighLow

 Choose Notion if you want a single workspace for everything and you like databases, boards, and structured systems.
-It works best for students who want to organize (or want to start organizing).
+It is best for students who are organized (or want to be).

 Choose Google Docs if you mostly need a simple writing space and heavy real-time collaboration for group projects.
 It does one thing well and stays out of your way.